griphiam/markphilpot_com/content/2015/review_nagi_no_asukara.md

 ![Mid]({filename}/images/anime/2013/fall/nagi_no_asukara/meeting.jpg){: .center}

 At times I felt very frustrated due to the "obliviousness" of some of the characters.
-It wasn't as bad as conflict created because the characters are constantly misunderstanding each other which I usually find insufferable.
-The focus of some characters and the reticence of others matched their personalities, so the frustration was believable and real.
+It wasn't as bad as artificial conflict created because the characters are constantly misunderstanding each other which I usually find insufferable.
+The focus of some characters and the reticence of others matched their personalities, so the frustration wasn't quite as contrived and forced as it could have been.

 ## Music & Sound